anandkegaon/Ansible/AnsibleMaster-node-configuration..md

+Installation Part for Master and slave:

-In Ubuntu Server Use below mentioned command to install the ansible :
+In Ubuntu Server Use below mentioned command to install the ansible (Master) :

     sudo apt-get update